natescaringi/IntroToProgramming_Spring2020/README.md

 # IntroToProgramming_Spring2020

+# This is Nate Scaringi's README for Intro To IntroToProgramming_Spring2020 #

 Alright, I think I **did it**

 _This is further testing of the correlation between Atom, Github, and Github desktop_